Freakability/dods/README.md

-# dod
+# DoD Source
-Day Of Defeat Source Server
+Day Of Defeat Source Server, originally put together for LAN-parties with a local group of friends